kalekundert/bind_dna/notebook/20200226_express_mwasabi_repa_with_nebexpress/express_mwasabi_repa_with_nebexpress.rst

   expression with less template DNA.
 Of course, it's also possible that NEB is exaggerating its yield.

-- Rho factors should be present.
-It's not clear how rho factor interacts with T7 RNAP, though.

-I will begin by testing expression, then I'll make all of my control templates and see how well CIS-display works.
+My first step will be to test expression.
+After that, then I'll make all of my control templates and see how well CIS-display works.

 Results
 =======